Long Port options

 For those of us who are less handy with metalwork, a similar solution can be done in wood.
 Slot ports have been around for a while in the pro-sound world and even some commercial HT subs have them

-See more on smoothing rings >
+See more on Slot port flaring

 Use port flares